Ballynoe stone circle: Excavation

 The excavation was conducted between 20 - 27 September 1937 and 7 - 16 June 1938 by Professor Albert Giffen, a Dutch archaeologist, and Miss Mary McMurray Gaffikin, an archaeology expert from Newcastle, County Down.
 Although this was a thorough investigation, Professor Giffen was prevented by World War 2 from completing his work and publishing his results.
 An illustrated report on the work by W. Groenman-van Waateringe.
 J. J. Butler and B. K. S. Dijkstra has since been published.

 The excavation uncovered a partially curbed long cairn 21 metres in length by 9 metres wide within the stone circle.
 There were cists at both the east and west ends with the west end later augmented with two more chambers.
 Gabriel Cooney suggests that it may originally have been a long cairn in the court tomb tradition (like Audleystown), with a kerbed round mound in the passage tomb tradition added later.
 Waddell believed that the cup marked stones and presence of Carrowkeel Ware connects the site to passage tombs like those at Carrowkeel Megalithic Cemetery.
 There were also water-smoothed sacred stones called baetyls recovered from the cists which is similar to another excavated site at Millin Bay, also an oval mound covering a long stone-built grave site.

 The inner mound originally held two burial cists with cremated human remains, one at each end of the mound.
 The bones are believed to be taken from seven people, including a young child, and were removed during the excavation.
-They were stored in the basement of the Groningen Institute of Archaeology where they lay for 90 years until 2023 when Lisa White from Derryboye near Crossgar, a PhD researcher at Queen's University, who had been trying to track down the bones in the hope of including them as part of her thesis contacted Dr Anna Moles, who is an assistant professor of Human Osteoarchaeology at the University of Groningen in the Netherlands.
+They were stored in the basement of the Groningen Institute of Archaeology where they lay for 90 years until 2023 when Lisa White, a PhD researcher at Queen's University, who had been trying to track down the bones in the hope of including them as part of her thesis contacted Dr Anna Moles, who is an assistant professor of Human Osteoarchaeology at the University of Groningen in the Netherlands.
 Dr Moles took them to Queen's University, where they were received by Lisa and Professor Eileen Murphy at the Department of Archaeology and Palaeoecology.